 One of the best collections of Egyptian art and artefacts in the world, the Neues Museum lay closed, damaged, and neglected for 70 years before finally reopening in 2009.
 Today, the museum’s famed bust of Queen Nefertiti is the centrepiece, inviting guests to admire the riches of her former empire, along with prehistoric and early historic collections.

 No visit to Berlin is complete without a walk along the East Side Gallery, where the madness of division has been turned into art.
 You’ll find the most famous images of the wall here, including the much-photographed God Help Me Stay Alive Among This Deadly Love.

 BUDGET AND CURRENCY

-Germany uses the Euro, and is very much a cash society that tends to resent debt.
+Germany uses the Euro and is very much a cash society that tends to resent debt.
 Hotels, attractions, and eateries in tourist areas will accept credit cards, but many local supermarkets, restaurants and shops will not.
 An inexpensive, filling meal will set you back about 8 EUR, while a 3-course, mid-range dinner for two can be had for 40 EUR.
 You’ll pay around 3-4 EUR for a local beer.
 Attractions detailing WW2 or GDR history tend to be free, while most large museums charge 8-12 EUR.
-Because Berlin is huge, decentralised, and very well connected, you can find good quality, affordable rooms just about anywhere in town.
+Because Berlin is huge, decentralized, and very well connected, you can find good quality, affordable rooms just about anywhere in town.
 The public transit (BVG) is excellent, but single rides are very expensive, so invest in a transit pass for the duration of your stay if you’re going independent.

 LOCAL LAWS AND ETIQUETTE